lanacaplana/lanacaplana.github.io/site/content/post/five-management-tips/index.md

   - "Leadership development"
 ---

+Employees with high quality jobs and professional managers are happier, healthier and better fulfilled, driving productivity, better quality of goods and level of services, as well as boosting innovation.
+The question is what should a manager do to reach such results?

 Working as an HR Business Partner both in the United Nations and IT sector, I met many outstanding leaders and effective teams.
 All of them were well-educated and highly-skilled, demonstrating compelling professional competencies, ideally matching the culture of their organisations.
 However, some of them were more successful than others.

-Obviously, employees with high quality jobs and professional managers are happier, healthier and better fulfilled, driving productivity, better quality of goods and level of services, as well as boosting innovation.
-The question is what should a manager do to reach such results?
+Their team had good work relationships, high morale, as well as increased productivity and retention.

 A [recent research](https://www.cipd.co.uk/knowledge/fundamentals/relations/engagement/factsheet#gref) revealed 5 line manager behaviours supporting health, wellbeing and engagement.
 I list them breifly for your below: